 The symptoms of arthritis can range from inconvenient to painful to outright debilitating.
 It can add a layer of difficulty to simple, everyday tasks like preparing meals, cleaning the house, or running errands outside the house.
 Those who live with the disease may become weary and frustrated with their condition, leading to greater levels of depression.

-Right at Home Fraser Valley offers in-home assistance for people living with arthritis in Fraser Valley.
+Right at Home offers in-home assistance for people living with arthritis.
 As with all of our home care services, our arthritis care services can be personalized to meet each person’s unique needs.

 Care Required for Arthritis

 While not all people with arthritis may require constant care, they and their families can greatly benefit from the support of a professional caregiver.
 Many aspects of daily living can be made easier with the help of a caregiver, including:

 - Meal preparation

 Arthritis Care Services

 Right at Home provides a variety of services that can help seniors and adults of all ages who are living with arthritis maintain their independence.